-Any off-site event that is part of The Scarefest and too far away for the average person to walk will have shuttle service.
+Any off-site event that is part of The Scarefest (excluding Launch events) and too far away for the average person to walk will have shuttle service.

 Our shuttles usually start from the pickup/drop-off area in front of the convention center High Street entrance.
 If this changes one of our Staph will be standing there telling you where to go.

 It depends on the specific event.
 Some of our parties and events serve alcohol and therefore may be limited to ages 21 and up depending on the venue.
 Whenever we know of an age limitation we will do our best to post the details on the event’s page ahead of time.

-Day and weekend passes do NOT usually sell out, but admission is left up to the Fire Marshall and not us.
+Day passes do NOT usually sell out, but admission is left up to the Fire Marshall and not us.
 Weekend passes can sell out (at least they never have – would be really cool though).
-Our VIP passes are sold in limited numbers and can and usually do sell out (sometimes months) before the expo dates.
+Our VIP passes are sold in very limited numbers and always sell out (sometimes months) before the expo dates.
 Special event passes easily sell out since we keep the numbers on sale low to add value to the experience.

 For our Platinum Pass packages, we purchase blocks of rooms in our host hotels.
 The price of the rooms are then passed on to you via the purchase of the pass.
 The hotels literally have no record of your transaction at that time.